-Elaboration: Our graduates will have a solid grounding in fundamental principles of science and mechanical engineering and the ability to apply this knowledge to analyze and diagnose mechanical engineering systems.
+Elaboration: Our graduates will have a solid grounding in fundamental principles of mechanical engineering, mathematics and science and the ability to apply this knowledge to the design, analysis and diagnosis of mechanical engineering systems.
 They will be able to develop creative design solutions that are responsive to technical, social, economic and other considerations.

-Program Educational Objective III: Our graduates will be prepared for and capable of appropriate response to social, technical and global changes during their lifetimes.
+Program Educational Objective III: Our graduates will be prepared for and capable of appropriate response to social, technical and global changes during their careers.

-Elaboration: Our graduates will demonstrate the results of a broad education that focuses on mechanical engineering, but also encompasses the arts, humanities, social sciences, and entrepreneurship.
+Elaboration: Our graduates will possess a broad understanding of mechanical engineering, mathematics, science, the arts, humanities, social sciences, and entrepreneurship.
 They will build on this foundation by engaging in independent learning in order to identify and respond to emerging technical and social developments.